Cat on a Hot Tin Roof: Facing death

-The ways in which humans deal with death are also at the focus of this play, as are the futility and nihilism some encounter when confronted with imminent mortality.
+How humans deal with death is also a focus of this play, as are the futility and nihilism some feel when confronted with imminent mortality.
 Similar ideas are found in Dylan Thomas's "Do Not Go Gentle into That Good Night", which Williams excerpted and added as an epigraph to his 1974 version.
-These lines are appropriate, as Thomas wrote the poem to his own dying father.
+Thomas wrote the poem to his dying father.

 Additionally, in one of his many drafts, in a footnote on Big Daddy's action in the third act, Williams deems Cat on a Hot Tin Roof a "play which says only one affirmative thing about 'Man's Fate': that he has it still in his power not to squeal like a pig but to keep a tight mouth about it."

 Stage productions

 Original production

 The original Broadway production, which opened at the Morosco Theater on March 24, 1955, was directed by Elia Kazan and starred Barbara Bel Geddes as Maggie, Ben Gazzara as Brick, Burl Ives as Big Daddy, Mildred Dunnock as Big Mama, Pat Hingle as Gooper, and Madeleine Sherwood as Mae.
 Bel Geddes was the only cast member nominated for a Tony Award, and Kazan was nominated for Best Director of a Play.
 Kazan had enormous power in the industry at the time, sufficient to convince Williams to rewrite the third act to Kazan's liking.
-Kazan requested that Maggie be shown as more sympathetic, the dying Big Daddy to make a reappearance, and Brick to undergo some sort of moral awakening.
-Williams capitulated, but when the play was published later that year by New Directions Publishing, it included two versions of act three, Williams' original and the Broadway revision, with his accompanying "Note of Explanation".
+Kazan requested that Maggie be shown as more sympathetic, the dying Big Daddy make a reappearance, and Brick undergo some sort of moral awakening.
+Williams capitulated, but when the play was published later that year by New Directions Publishing, it included two versions of act three, the original and the Broadway revision, with his accompanying "Note of Explanation".
 For its 1974 revival, Williams made further revisions to all three acts, and New Directions published that version of the play in 1975.

-Both Ives and Sherwood would reprise their roles in the 1958 film version.
+Both Ives and Sherwood reprised their roles in the 1958 film version.
 The cast also featured the southern blues duo Brownie McGhee and Sonny Terry and had as Gazzara's understudy the young Cliff Robertson.
 When Gazzara left the play, Jack Lord replaced him.
-Others from the original Broadway production included R.G.
-Armstrong as Doctor Baugh, Fred Stewart as Reverend Tooker, Janice Dunn as Trixie, Seth Edwards as Sonny, Maxwell Glanville as Lacey, Pauline Hahn as Dixie, Darryl Richard as Buster, Eva Vaughn Smith as Daisy, and Musa Williams as Sookey.
+Others from the original Broadway production included R. G. Armstrong as Doctor Baugh, Fred Stewart as Reverend Tooker, Janice Dunn as Trixie, Seth Edwards as Sonny, Maxwell Glanville as Lacey, Pauline Hahn as Dixie, Darryl Richard as Buster, Eva Vaughn Smith as Daisy, and Musa Williams as Sookey.

 In London, the play was directed by Peter Hall and opened at the Comedy Theatre on January 30, 1958.
-Kim Stanley starred as Maggie, with Paul Massie as Brick and Leo McKern as Big Daddy.
+Kim Stanley starred as Maggie, Paul Massie as Brick, and Leo McKern as Big Daddy.